 Yes, we can set shorter TTLs.
 However, it can cause heavier loads on an authoritative nameserver, but can be useful when changing the address of critical services like web servers or MX records (mail server pointers), and therefore are often lowered by the DNS administrator prior to a service being moved, in order to minimize disruptions.

-Common TTL Values
+Common TTL Values in DNS

 Usually, TTL value is 86400 seconds, which is 24 hours.
 This is a good starting point for most records.
 However, we can set higher TTL for MX or CNAME records as they are expected to change very rarely.
 If our service is critical, it is recommended that we set TTL to 1 hour (3600 seconds).